Essential Tech Tools for the Next School Year: A Guide for Forward-Thinking Tech Leaders

 This guide explores the practices that technology directors should be considering when it comes time to consider tech tools.
 Everything from classroom considerations to implementation advice.
 Whether you are supporting a single school or an entire district, these insights will help you build a strong, future-ready network of educators and learners.

-Keep the Focus on Learning
+Keep the focus on learning

-• Choose tools that are intuitive for students and teachers—ease of use drives adoption and ongoing usage.
+• Choose tools that are intuitive for students and teachers—ease of use drives adoption and ongoing usage

 • Involve educators in the decision-making process, even through quick surveys or pilot groups.
-Teacher buy-in is your fastest path to impact.
+Teacher buy-in is your fastest path to impact

 • Be skeptical of “time-saving” tools that aren’t aligned with core instruction or curriculum.
-Tech that feels more like a toy than a teaching aid won’t drive instructional outcomes.
+Tech that feels more like a toy than a teaching aid won’t drive instructional outcomes

-Consider Your CommunityInstructional Tech Evaluation Guide Flyer CTA
+Consider your communityInstructional Tech Evaluation Guide Flyer CTA

 Every school community is unique and your technology strategy should reflect that.

 • Match communication strategies to family routines and needs.
-The best tool in the world won’t matter if families receive messages when they’re unavailable to engage.
+The best tool in the world won’t matter if families receive messages when they’re unavailable to engage

 • Remember: when families feel included, students thrive.
-Choose tech that helps build bridges between home and school.
+Choose tech that helps build bridges between home and school

 Tools that bring your community together can make a large difference in student growth and achievement.
 Stronger community events, clear communication of growth and achievement, and less access barriers are the path to success.

 The classroom experience is important, but these tools need a foundation to sit on.
-Ensuring your back end tools are chosen in combination with classroom tools will make your life a whole lot easier, trust me!
+Ensure backend systems like single sign-on (SSO) and automated rostering are in place to save time and reduce IT support headaches.
 In addition, not choosing some of these tools can lead to little usage and tool frustration.

-• Use device management systems to ensure devices stay secure, charged, and classroom-ready.
+• Use device management systems to ensure devices stay secure, charged, and classroom-ready

 • Don’t ignore content filtering and cybersecurity standards.
-These aren’t just compliance checkboxes—they protect learning time and community trust.
+These aren’t just compliance checkboxes—they protect learning time and community trust

 • Review your backend systems annually.
-Essentials like these often fall into “set it and forget it” mode, but they directly impact user experience.
+Essentials like these often fall into “set it and forget it” mode, but they directly impact user experience

 Let’s be clear, saying no is just as important as saying yes.
 Here’s what to remove from consideration and leave off your EdTech tool list:

-✘ Tools that duplicate what’s already in your ecosystem (“Do we really need three quiz apps?”).
+✘ Tools that duplicate what’s already in your ecosystem (“Do we really need three quiz apps?”)

-✘ Tools with poor or vague support models—especially if your teachers will be the ones troubleshooting.
+✘ Tools with poor or vague support models—especially if your teachers will be the ones troubleshooting

 ✘ Any tool without a roadmap for AI, accessibility, and data privacy.
-If they can’t explain it, don’t implement it.
+If they can’t explain it, don’t implement it

-✘ One-size-fits-all EdTech that doesn’t allow you to scaffold by grade level, subject, or student need.
+✘ One-size-fits-all EdTech that doesn’t allow you to scaffold by grade level, subject, or student need

 ✘ Tools that don’t reflect the kind of teaching you want to see.
 “Are students spending a large amount of time on the screen?”

-✘ Tools that don’t involve families in the learning process.
+✘ Tools that don’t involve families in the learning process

-In Conclusion
+In conclusion

 Choosing the right EdTech tools is one of the most high-leverage decisions a tech director can make.
 It’s about more than purchasing software or devices—it’s about shaping how learning feels in your schools.